 Research suggests that cutting plastic consumption by half while making the remainder from non-fossil fuels compounds will make it possible to cut global emissions from plastics from 1,984 Mt CO2e in 2015 to 790 Mt CO2e in 2050.

-It is no small feat to reduce our current plastic consumption by half, but a key component of making this possible is to replace and substitute materials used across key manufacturing sectors such as packaging, construction, electronics and automotive which combined account for more than 60% of plastics emissions.
+An important part of making this possible is to substitute materials used across key manufacturing sectors like packaging, construction, electronics and automotive, which collectively account for more than 60% of plastics emissions.

 To create a future that isn’t reliant on finite resources, we need to look at materials which can offer far more for the environment and the people it serves, without limiting the progress of innovation.

-As far as plumbing is concerned, copper is the pro-plumber’s material of choice.
-It is an all-natural material that doesn’t leach toxic substances, and provides incredible thermal resilience, making it the only material able to withstand thermal shocking at 70°C. Thermal shocking at this temperature effectively kills waterborne bacteria such as legionella pneumophila.
+As far as plumbing is concerned, copper pipes aren’t susceptible to leaching and provide incredible thermal resilience as the only material able to withstand thermal shocking at 70°C. Thermal shocking at this temperature effectively kills waterborne bacteria such as Legionella pneumophila.

-As a material and an industry, copper is working hard to protect the environment in which it came from.
-According to the International Copper Association, about two thirds of the copper produced since 1900 is still in use today, with more than 30 per cent of demand met solely by recycled sources.
+In terms of recycling, about two-thirds of the copper produced since 1900 is still in use today, with more than 30 per cent of demand met solely by recycled sources.

-It is a material that supports social and economic growth, innovation and the environment where the supply chain isn’t linear.
-So called ‘urban mining’ where copper is extracted from used products is now becoming a growing part of the material’s lifecycle.
+It’s a material that supports social and economic growth, innovation and the environment where the supply chain isn’t linear.
+Urban mining, where copper is extracted from used products, is now becoming an increasingly important part of the material’s lifecycle.